-Background The Building Owners and Managers Association British Columbia (BOMA BC) along with 11 major property managers, the City of Victoria, and the District of Saanich officially launched the Greater Victoria 2030 District in January 2021.
-Funding is provided by the CleanBC Building Innovation Fund, municipal partners and Technical support is energy utilities. provided by a University of Victoria Research Team.
+Background Building Owners The and Managers Association British Columbia (BOMA BC) along with 11 major property managers, the City of Victoria, and the District of Saanich officially launched the Greater Victoria 2030 District in January 2021.
+Funding is by the CleanBC Building provided Innovation Fund, municipal partners and energy utilities.
 This is Canada's second 2030 District, joining 22 other leading communities in North America.
 Through the 2030 District, property managers from the private sector are demonstrating that significant reductions in energy use and associated greenhouse gas emissions can be made voluntarily.
 They are providing examples for other building owners to achieve their own reductions, positively contributing and encouraging climate action in Greater Victoria and elsewhere in BC.
 The North American 2030 District network is also planning beyond 2030.
-The network aims to support members to move towards a zero-carbon goal by reducing operational energy use, decarbonizing buildings and designing new buildings to reduce embodied carbon, while ensuring healthy building environments, equity for everyone within and environmental resilience and adaptation.
+The network aims to support members to move towards a zero-carbon goal by reducing operational energy use, decarbonizing buildings and designing new buildings to reduce embodied carbon. while ensuring healthy buildina environments, equity for everyone within environmental resilience and and adaptation.